CHTC/chtc-website-source/gpu-jobs.md

 not being used by their owners.
 When running on these servers, jobs forfeit our otherwise guaranteed runtime of 72 hours.
 However, for shorter jobs, this is not a drawback and allowing jobs to run on these additional servers opens up more capacity.

+Therefore, these servers are a good fit for GPU jobs that run in a few hours or less, or have implemented self-checkpointing (the capability to save progress to a file and restart from that progress).

-To allow jobs to run on these research-group owned servers if there is space, add the "Flocking" option to your submit file:
+To allow jobs to run on these
+research-group owned servers if there is space, add the "Flocking" option to your submit file: